mccue/SampleCode/vdp-php/README.md

 We use phpunit to run our sample calls

 Update the `configuration.ini` file under the `root` folder.
 For more information on `configuration.ini` refer :

 * [Manual](https://github.com/visa/SampleCode/wiki/Manual)

 Then you can run the API calls using the command below:

     $ ./vendor/bin/phpunit

 To run an individual test file :

 	$ ./vendor/bin/phpunit tests/atmlocator/LocateAtmApiTest.php

 	You would need to generate a Call Id for calling Visa Checkout.
+See the Visa Checkout sample for [JavaScript](vdp-javascript) to get started.
 The documentation for generating Call Id can be found at :

 * [Visa Checkout Guide](https://github.com/visa/SampleCode/wiki/Visa-Checkout)